rknlhrqy/public-udemy-react-email-survey-app/README.md

 It has the front-end and back-end.
 The front-end is implemented using React and Redux.
 THe back-end is implemented using Express and Node.js.

-This application also uses some 3rd-party libraries and tools:
+This application also uses some 3rd-party libraries and tools:<br>
-1, Stripe to do billing
+1, Stripe to do billing<br>
-2, SendGrid to do the email survey
+2, SendGrid to do the email survey<br>
-3, MongoDB to record
+3, MongoDB to record<br>
-4, Google OAuth to do the authentication
+4, Google OAuth to do the authentication<br>

 A web application can be found at https://udemy-react-email-survey-app.herokuapp.com/